NEAR AI Quickstart¶

 # A system message guides an agent to solve specific tasks.

-prompt = {"role": "system", "content": "You are a helpful assistant."}
+prompt = {"role": "system", "content": "You are a helpful agent that will educate users about NEAR AI."}

 # Use the model set in the metadata to generate a response